ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 [worst](#worst-case){.term} cases, it
 requires only $O(n)$ swap operations.
 Thus, it does relatively well in applications where swaps are expensive.
-It can be viewed as an optimization on [bubble sort]{.term}, where a swap is deferred until the end of each iteration.
+It can be viewed as an optimisation on [bubble sort]{.term}, where a swap is deferred until the end of each iteration.

-### self-organizing list
+### self-organising list

 A list that, over a series of search operations, will make use of some [heuristic]{.term} to re-order its elements in an effort to improve search times.
-Generally speaking, search is done sequentially from the beginning, but the self-organizing heuristic will attempt to put the records that are most likely to be searched for at or near the front of the list.
+Generally speaking, search is done sequentially from the beginning, but the self-organising heuristic will attempt to put the records that are most likely to be searched for at or near the front of the list.
 While typically not as efficient as
-[binary search]{.term} on a sorted list, self-organizing lists do not require that the list be sorted (and so do not pay the cost of doing the sorting operation).
+[binary search]{.term} on a sorted list, self-organising lists do not require that the list be sorted (and so do not pay the cost of doing the sorting operation).

-### self-organizing list heuristic
+### self-organising list heuristic

-A [heuristic]{.term} to use for the purpose of maintaining a [self-organizing list]{.term}.
+A [heuristic]{.term} to use for the purpose of maintaining a [self-organising list]{.term}.
 Commonly used heuristics include [move-to-front]{.term} and
 [transpose]{.term}.